Challenging System Development Issues

-The Complex Aerospace Systems Exchange tackles some of the most important system development issues facing aerospace chief engineers, program managers, and systems engineers today, such as minimizing cost overruns and delays and mitigating late test failures.
+AIAA Complex Aerospace Systems Exchange (CASE) tackles the most important system development issues facing aerospace chief engineers, program managers, and systems engineers today, such as:

 - Program management strategies and integrated planning tools

 - Management training retention and what it means to the discipline of systems engineering implementation and application

 CASE is not a normal forum session track, or technical conference.
 CASE features diverse panelists representing various points of view, who encourage participation from attendees to spark an open and frank discussion among participants on the toughest challenges in operations and systems management.

 It is YOUR participation that makes CASE a vibrant discussion activity, so that everyone in the room leaves with added perspectives and understanding of the issues.

 Each exchange has a central theme and each session takes a different corner of the topic.
 In the past, CASE has tackled the issues of organizational management of the technical workforce in situations of critical complex systems development from multiple perspectives such as management training retention, and what this means to the discipline of systems engineering and its implementation and application.
 CASE has investigated the effects and limitations of the unpiloted air vehicles in the national airspace.
 Focus groups looked at the air vehicle development issues, technology, regulations, and air traffic control impacts with engineers; FAA regulators, managers and operators weighed in on paths forward for this critical developing part of the aerospace industry.